 broadcasting on the same frequency and it does not matter if individual transmitter coverage area overlaps.

 analogue transmissions as in areas that receive signals from different transmitters broadcasting on the same frequency there is considerable

 For SFN to work each transmitter must be broadcasting exactly the same data, on exactly the same frequency and

 all transmitters must broadcast at the same time.
 The cyclic prefix, or guard interval, (see COFDM page) slightly reduces the effective

 data throughput as this duplicates data already present but the result is a robust signal that is immune to data errors caused by

-SFN could have a profound effect on the medium wave bandplan as in the UK and Europe there are many AM ‘synchronised
+SFN will have a profound effect on the medium wave bandplan as in the UK and Europe there are many AM ‘synchronised

 networks’ where several frequencies are needed so that a radio station can have national or regional coverage.